supercid/techdocs-wiki-tmp/Using-Nosto-within-a-SPA-(single-page-application).md

 nostojs(function(api){ console.log("API is functional"); });
 ```

-### Sending requests manually with Nostojs
+### Dynamically updating tagging components

+In most SPA implementations this section of the guide is enough since Nosto aims to automatically send events while you can have control on when these are manually sent and also when recommendation elements should be populated on page.

 You will need to go through the entire tagging approach listed under [Manual Implementation](https://github.com/Nosto/docs-nosto-com/wiki/Manual-implementation) to structure the metadata on the page in a digestable format.

 You can utilize one of two available functions to send the tagging to Nosto.

 Javascript
 ```js